niko-long/cs61a-summer2024/README.md

 **2024/09/03**
 - cs61a DAY21
+- Finished:
-- Finished Lab03:Recursion,List,List Comprehension
+        - Lab03: Recursion,List,List Comprehension
+          - Time cost:0.9h
+        - Lab04: Tree Recursion, Data Abstraction
-- Time cost: 0.9h
+          - Time cost:1.9h
 - Lab03 is easier than homework03.
 Eager to finish the last question of lab03, I got up at 4:30am today and spent about 10 minutes finshed it, this feeling is quite good!
+- Lab04's Dictionaries and Data Abstraction are not difficult, most time spent on "Q3: Buying Fruit", still trying hard to solve every Recursion question!

 **2024/09/02**
 - cs61a DAY20